Hridyansh177/WD-CA1/README.md

 # WD-CA1
 # Hridyansh_01_AI_D.html

-This HTML file is a project created by Hridyansh as part of an assignment or coursework related to Artificial Intelligence (AI).
+This HTML file is a project created by Hridyansh as part of an assignment for CA1

 ## Features